Kinds-of-Intelligence-CFI/animal-ai/docs/Arena-Object-Definitions.md

 A single arena is as shown above, it comes with a single agent (spherical animal, [see below](#the-agent)), a floor and four walls.
 It is a square of size 40x40, the origin (the bottom-left corner) of the arena is `(0,0)` .
 You can provide coordinates for objects in the range `[0,40]x[0,40]` as floats.

 Note that in Unity the **y** axis is the vertical axis.
-In the above picture with the agent on the ground in the center of the environment its coordinates are `(20, 0, 20)` .
+In the above picture with the agent on the ground in the center of the environment its coordinates are `(x = 20, y = 0, z = 20)`.

-For each arena you can provide the following parameters and a list of objects to spawn:
-* `t` an `int`, the length of an episode which can change from one episode to the other.
-A value of `0` means that the episode will not terminate until a reward has been collected (setting `t=0` and having no reward will lead to an infinite episode).
-This value is converted into a decay rate for the health of the agent.
-A `t` of 100 means that the agent's health will decay to 0, and the episode will end, after 100 time steps.
-* `pass_mark` an `int`, the reward threshold that should constitute a ‘pass’ in the environment.
-Leaving this parameter undefined leads to the default value of 0, whereby any reward value obtained by the Agent results in a pass.
-This parameter also determines the notifications that players receive at the end of an episode.
-If used, this parameter should be defined with consideration to the reward size that can feasibly be obtained by the agent in each configuration file.
-* `blackouts` a list of `int` or a single `int`, the frames at which the lights should be switched off.
-See [Blackouts](#blackouts) for more details.

 ### Blackouts